LeonAckermann/EEG-Artifact-Detection/README.md

 5. Rent GPU and connect over jupyter notebook

-6. Repeat all steps of setup for local machine
+6. Clone the repository with `git clone https://github.com/LeonAckermann/EEG-Artifact-Detection.git`

+7. Install all packages by running `bash setup/requirements.sh`

+8. Download the necessary data with `bash setup/data_download.sh`

-7. Run either of the optimization notebooks
+9. Run either of the optimization notebooks

-8. when finished with the model training, we can copy our logs and models to our local machine with the following command `scp -r -P <port> root@<ip-adress>:./logs ./Desktop`
+10. when finished with the model training, we can copy our logs and models to our local machine with the following command `scp -r -P <port> root@<ip-adress>:./logs ./Desktop`

 ## Structure of repository